Kuomboka Traditional Ceremony

 What is the Kuomboka Ceremony?

 Kuomboka is more than a migration; it’s a celebration of resilience, unity, and Lozi heritage, drawing visitors from around the world to witness this extraordinary event.
+The movement takes place across the flooded plains of the Zambezi, which are central to the ceremony's timing and meaning.

 Unveiling the Kuomboka Experience